Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • Actinomyces violaceus.

-This mushroom was called radiant because it, growing on one or another nutrient medium, forms peculiar colonies, often characterized by radiant edges.
-In the studied pathological material separate lumps of yellowish color are distinguished, having a diameter of 1-2 mm - they are also called druses...
-Microscopic examination in the middle of the lumps shows accumulations of mycelium filaments (in fact, the "body" of the fungus), which on the periphery of the drusen turn into bulges, similar to flasks (sometimes they are absent).
-The microbiological picture when stained with a microbiological dye is peculiar and memorable: the center of the drusen is blue in color, and the flasks are pink.
+This mushroom was called radiant because, growing on one or another nutrient medium, it forms peculiar colonies, often characterized by radiant edges.
+In the pathological material studied there are individual yellowish lumps with a diameter of 1-2 mm - they are also called drusen.
+At microscopic examination in the middle of the lumps, clusters of mycelial filaments (actually, the “body” of the fungus) are visible, which at the periphery of the drusen turn into swellings similar to flasks (sometimes they are absent).
+The microbiological picture when painted with a microbiological dye is unique and memorable: the center of the druse is blue, and the flask is pink.

 Actinomycetes are characterized by sensitivity to such as:

-• benzylpenicillin (it is better known as simply penicillin) - at a dose of 20 U / ml;
+• benzylpenicillin (better known as simply penicillin) - at a dose of 20 U/ml;

 Actinomycetes cause disease not only in humans, but also in farm animals.
-However, cases of human infection from an animal, as well as from another person, have not been recorded.
-Interestingly, actinomycetes were more than once accidentally found in other people, when an examination was carried out to clarify another diagnosis.
+However, cases of human infection from an animal, or from another person, have not been recorded.
+It is interesting that actinomycetes have been accidentally discovered more than once in other people when an examination was carried out to clarify another diagnosis.
 They were found:

 • on the palatine tonsils;